 - Reduce the frequency and time spent with animals in high-density rooms.

 - Reduce airborne allergens when cleaning cages (e.g. wet cleaning).

 - Adhere to safe work instructions.

 - Wear appropriate personal protective equipment (PPE).

 A gown, goggles and gloves should be worn when handling animals or changing cages.

-Respiratory protection of various types, may be necessary to reduce exposure to airborne allergens.
+Respiratory protection, available in a variety of types, may be necessary to reduce exposure to airborne allergens.
 Advice on suitable and effective respiratory protection should be sought from Occupational Health and Safety.

-1Although engineering controls can be useful in reducing exposure to animal allergens, airborne levels generated on direct contact to animals and bedding materials can still be significant.
-Respiratory protection of various types may be necessary to reduce exposure and must be fitted correctly.
+1Although engineering controls can be useful in reducing exposure to animal allergens, airborne levels generated on direct contact with animals and bedding materials can still be significant.
+Respiratory protection may be necessary to reduce exposure and must be fitted correctly.
+Different types of respiratory protection may be required for different exposure types and individuals.
 Advice on suitable and effective respiratory protection should be sought from OH&S.

 For additional information, contact the Occupational Health team:

 - Email: BPD-OHNC@monash.edu